obophenotype/upheno/docs/reference/core-concepts.md

     - correspond to measurement instruments / techniques (such as assays, BMIs)

 In practice, it is true that a lot of data records a wild mix of the two.
-It is the job of (semantic) data modeling specialists to clearly distinguish the two when integrating annotate data from sources with divergent curation practices.
+It is the job of (semantic) data modeling specialists to clearly distinguish the two when integrating annotated data from sources with divergent curation practices.

 ### Putting it all together